danielkucera/esp-arduino-ebus/README.md

 }
 ```

-# Firmware with EBUS_INTERNAL
+# Firmware marked with INTERNAL
-Firmware with `EBUS_INTERNAL` is an alternative firmware that enables the device to operate as an independent eBUS device without external control software such as ebusd.
+Firmware marked with `INTERNAL` is an alternative firmware that enables the device to operate as an independent eBUS device without external control software such as ebusd.
 In order to be able to evaluate passively received or actively sent commands, these must be installed in the internal command store.
 The results of the evaluated messages are also stored in the internal store or are actively sent via MQTT or can be retrieved via HTTP.

 Key facts:
 - Read and write access via port 3333, 3334 and port 3335 (ebusd enhanced protocol) is supported.
-- Status queries via port 5555 3334 is supported.
+- Status queries via port 5555 is supported.
-- Internal command store.
+- Internal command store for active and passive commands.
 - Installing commands via MQTT or HTTP upload.
 - Installed commands can be stored in NVS memory and are automatically loaded on restart.
 - Received or sent messages are evaluated and the results are published to MQTT.